ucloud/terraform-provider-ucloud/examples/web-server/README.md

-# Disk Example
+# Instance Example

-The disk example launches disk and also attach Host instance.
+The web-server example builds a web server infrastructure, which launches elastic ip and cloud disk to bind UHost instance.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html